ibm-cloud-docs/EventStreams/quick_setup_guide.md

         ```
         {: codeblock}

-        Because the Enterprise plan has its own dedicated resources for each cluster, it requires more time for provisioning so a new Enterprise instance might take up to 3 hours.
+        Because the Enterprise plan has its own dedicated resources for each cluster, it requires more time for provisioning, so a new Enterprise instance might take up to 3 hours.

     * To create an instance from the CLI on the Standard plan, run the following command: